 Get ready for the New Jersey State Econ Challenge ONLINE!

-Teachers and students throughout New Jersey will be able to participate regardless of travel or budgetary constraints.
-Each team will complete online exams that cover topics in microeconomics, macroeconomics, international economics and current events for a chance to participate in the National Semifinals and the National Finals.
-At the National Finals in New York City, the title is decided in a heated competition in a quick-paced oral quiz-bowl round.
+Teachers and students throughout New Jersey will be able to participate regardless of budgetary constraints.
+Each team will complete online exams that cover topics in microeconomics, macroeconomics, international economics and current events for a chance to participate in the National Semi-Finals and the National Finals which will both be held virtually again this year.
+At the National Finals, the title is decided in a heated competition including a critical thinking round and a quick-paced virtual quiz-bowl.

 There is no cost to either teachers or students to participate in the New Jersey State Econ Challenge ONLINE! competition

 Any team of students interested in economics is encouraged to compete and schools may enter multiple teams.
-All members of a team must be enrolled for high school credit at some time during the 2018-2019 academic year.
-See complete eligibility rules at https://www.councilforeconed.org/teacher-toolkits/.
+All members of a team must be enrolled for high school credit at some time during the 2020-2021 academic year.

 New Jersey Competition: